 6. Sell your old books

 Another option to earn some extra money is to sell your old school books.
-If you take care of your books properly, then they will still be in good condition after you used them.
-These kinds of books are often costly and are therefore worth quite some money.
+If you take good care of your books, then they will still be in good condition after you have used them.
+These kinds of school books are often costly and are therefore worth quite some money.
 There are always students that are looking for school books, and they also would like to save some money by buying second-hand books.

-With all of these tips, you’ll be able to earn some extra cash whilst you’re abroad.
+With all of these tips, you’ll be able to save money and earn some extra cash while you’re abroad.
 It’s worth looking for opportunities before you move so you know the options that are open to you.
-However, after your arrival, you'll get help from your classmates to find a suitable job.
+SchoolApply will guide you throughout this process while you apply to universities abroad.
+However, after your arrival, you can ask your classmates or even the student centre at you university for help with finding a suitable job.